Naropin Novaplus Side Effects

 Generic Name: ropivacaine

-Note: This page contains side effects data for the generic drug ropivacaine.
-It is possible that some of the dosage forms included below may not apply to the brand name Naropin Novaplus.
+Note: This document contains side effect information about ropivacaine.
+Some of the dosage forms listed on this page may not apply to the brand name Naropin Novaplus.

 For the Consumer

 Along with its needed effects, ropivacaine (the active ingredient contained in Naropin Novaplus) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking ropivacaine:Less common or rare

 Check with your doctor as soon as possible if any of the following side effects occur while taking ropivacaine:Less common or rare